What is ATEX: the ultimate guide

 The directive, which came into force in 1996 and became mandatory in 2003 for all the states of the Union, calls for the ATEX certification of all machines sold in the EU itself, regardless of the place of production and the regulations in force in it, if installed in areas at risk of explosion.
 In Italy it has acquired the force of law by the Decree of 23/03/1998 n.
 126.

-Where can an ATEX risk zone can be created?
+ATEX explained: where can an ATEX risk zone be created?

 Although it is widely believed that the danger of explosion is only a worry of the petrochemical industry, refineries and pharmaceutical industries, in reality the issue concerns many other sectors and companies.